zzl81cn/luma.gl/examples-wip/wip/README.md

 ## Work in progress

-The examples in this directory are PhiloGL examples that haven't been ported to LumaGL, and so are not currently operational.
+The examples in this directory are PhiloGL examples that haven't been ported to luma.gl, and so are not currently operational.